 - To put this in historical perspective, in the 1st quarter of 2009 we had only 111 sales but 1546 active listings and a whopping 46.4 months of supply for all of Lake Norman!

 As a buyer, the chart above will show you where you might face the stiffest competition and at what price ranges you might see opportunities.
-If you fall in the $400,000 – $600,000 price range you might want to look for opportunities in the 400,000’s which is weaker than the $500,000’s.
+If you fall in the $300,000 – $499,000 price range you might want to look for opportunities in the 400,000’s where there are far fewer sales and an equal number of active listings.

-As a seller, you can look at the Lake Norman real estate market’s activity by price range and if you are right on the cusp of, for example, a $600,000 listing price, it would clearly be prudent to price your home in the high $500,000’s where there were 43% more properties sold (and more buyers) and comparatively less competition in active listings.
+As a seller, you can look at the Lake Norman real estate market’s activity by price range and if you are right on the cusp of, for example, a $400,000 listing price, it would clearly be prudent to price your home in the high $300,000’s where there were 63.3% more properties sold (and more buyers).

 Questions about this report or the overall Lake Norman real estate market?
 Send me a quick email: email@example.com.
 Please note that in all of the price range charts I am actually using data from the 15th of the month so these numbers won’t match perfectly with the monthly or annual sales numbers I provide.